Versatile-LCB/VLCB-defs/README.md

 Version 8x released 12/11/23  Added some module type ids and manufacturer id Version 8y WIP as of Jan 24, not yet released.

-# How to use VLCB-Defs in Your Project
+# How to use VLCB-defs in Your Project
+Your project will use one of the `vlcbdefs.xxx` files listed above.
+Use the file that works best with the programming language you use in your project.

+It is important to ensure that your project uses an up-to-date version of the `vlcbdefs.xxx` file and that it is in sync with your project code.

+There are two ways to manage the `vlcbdefs.xxx` file in your project.

+## 1) Use a copy of the `vlcbdefs.xxx` file

-The best way to use these definitions in your project is to copy the `vlcbdefs.xxx` file for the language you are using into the source code of your project.
+Copy the `vlcbdefs.xxx` file from the latest VLCB-defs repository into the source code of your project.

-Whenever there is an update to VLCB-Defs, copy the updated `vlcbdefs.xxx` file to your project and make sure that it still compiles.
+Whenever there is an update to the VLCB-defs repository, copy the updated `vlcbdefs.xxx` file to your project and make sure that it still compiles.
-At this point you can change your code to make use of new definitions from VLCB-Defs.
+At this point you can change your code to make use of new definitions from VLCB-defs.

-It is not recommended to use VLCB-Defs as a separate resource that must be copied or cloned separately.
-Any such copies/clones may be updated and if such updates are not compatible with your project it will not work properly.
-Managing change control this way is difficult.
-Having a copy of `vlcbdefs.xxx` in your project ensures that all code is updated in a controlled way.
+Having a copy of `vlcbdefs.xxx` in your project ensures that all code is updated in a controlled way and your project is consistent.
+This makes it easier for other users of your project as they do not need a copy of VLCB-defs.

+## 2) Use the VLCB-defs repository

+Clone the VLCB-defs repository and reference the required files from your own project.
+Whenever there is an update to VLCB-defs, pull the changes and make sure your project still compiles.

+Care must be taken to ensure version compatibility between the VLCB-defs project and your own project.
+Any users of your project must ensure they have the correct version of VLCB-defs.

+This makes your project smaller as it does not need to include the 'vlcbdefs.xxx' file.